DIFFICULTY

 INCLUSIONS

-- English speaking trekking guide and his salary
+- Certified trekking guide and their salary

-- All necessary permits required for trekking
+- All trekking permits

-- Insurance for Nepalese staff
+- Insurance for B&C staff

 EXCLUSIONS